Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_2_access.rst

 ..
 Note::

     1. The return value is the reference to the accessed element.
-This behavior is similar to a c++ *vector*.
+This behavior is similar to a C++ *vector*.
     2. The same template type as the dtype of the Storage instance should be specified when calling **at<>()**.
 If the types mismatch, an error will be prompted.

 * [New][v0.6.6+] The introduction of the Scalar class allows to get elements using **at()**  without type specialization (C++ only):